harrisonde/XML-XSLT-XPath/README.md

 #### Text Truncation
 In the case of breadcrumb navigation, long titles are annoying.
 Especially when the title wraps multiple lines increasing vertical page height.
 If a title is beyond that of an acceptable length, I trunk said title and add an ellipsis.

-###Lessons Learned

-I feel I have a good start the search view and paginating the results, hoverer I feel I am missing the mark.
-The results need to contain more information about the course.
-Thus reducing the need to drill down for time, professor, or day of the week.
-I would add an additional div containing the information, set said div to display:none.
-Along side the individual result, a “+” or “details” link would toggle the hidden div.

-This semester is my first experience working with XML, XSLT, and XPath.
-The course catalog as a whole is something to that I am very excited about.
-I am most proud of the department API to preform department searches.
-I wish I had stumbled upon this during the start of my final project as I would have developed that API further.
-Possibly using it to query for a decent amount of data within the mobile views.